Oracle Database 18c comes with some cool new features for DBA’s. In this article, I’ll list my preferred ones.

 Now it’s possible to completely modify partition strategy (for example form RANGE to composite RANGE-HASH) or partition a non-partitioned table using the ALTER TABLE… MODIFY PARTITION command, also in ONLINE mode.

 Oracle RAC configurations and Automatic Storage Management (ASM) are enhanced with many interesting new features, for less complicated and more efficient deployments:

-– It’s possible to clone a PDB in multi-tenant architecture by a near instantaneous replica through splitting off mirrored ASM Flex Disk Groups.
-DBAs don’t got to know the body of the PDB (datafile names) so as to finish the cloning activity
+- – It’s possible to clone a PDB in multi-tenant architecture by a near instantaneous replica through splitting off mirrored ASM Flex Disk Groups.
+DBAs don’t get to know the body of the PDB (datafile names) to finish the cloning activity.

-– so as to encourage the utilization of ASM Flex Disk Groups, it’s now possible to convert a standard DG during a Flex one completely online (previously this convertion coud be wiped out Restricted Mount mode only)
+- – to encourage the utilization of ASM Flex Disk Groups, it’s now possible to convert a standard DG during a Flex one completely online (previously this conversion could be wiped out Restricted Mount mode only).

-– ACFS disks can now be exported to other nodes within the same cluster (like NFS) using the new ACFS Remote Service feauturd
+- – ACFS disks can now be exported to other nodes within the same cluster (like NFS) using the new ACFS Remote Service feature.

-– For multi-cluster configuration it’s now possible to setup one SCAN configuration called “Shared SCAN”, simplifying management of multiple clusters within the same data center
+- – For multi-cluster configuration, it’s now possible to set up one SCAN configuration called “Shared SCAN”, simplifying the management of multiple clusters within the same data center.

-– For non-critical nodes within the cluster (g.e. nodes that don’t host databases) there’s no need of a selected VIP address. once you configure such a node you’ll now simply not provides a VIP address.
-Less VIP addresses means less IP assignements in your network
+- – For non-critical nodes within the cluster (g.e. nodes that don’t host databases) there’s no need for a selected VIP address.
+Once you configure such a node, you’ll now simply not provide a VIP address.
+Fewer VIP addresses mean fewer IP assignments in your network.

 Last but not least, now Oracle Database 18c comes with native integration with MS Active Directory for database authentication and authorization.
-Use of Oracle Internet Directory (via LDAP) remains supported for an equivalent purpose.
+The use of Oracle Internet Directory (via LDAP) remains supported for an equivalent purpose.